-The Company estimates interest and penalties related to income tax matters which are included in income tax expense.
-Amounts were \$3.6 million, \$0.3 million, and \$0.4 million for the years ended December 31, 2021, 2020, and 2019.
-Accrued interest and penalties were \$6.2 million and \$2.4 million as of December 31, 2021 and 2020.
+The Company estimates interest and penalties related to income tax matters which are included in income tax expense (benefits).
+Amounts were \$(1.9) million, \$3.6 million, and \$0.3 million for the years ended December 31, 2022, 2021, and 2020.
+Accrued interest and penalties were \$4.2 million and \$6.2 million as of December 31, 2022 and 2021.

-As of December 31, 2021, the Company's tax filings are generally subject to examination in the U.S. and most foreign jurisdictions for years ending on or after December 31, 2017, and in several Asian and European tax jurisdictions for years ending on or after December 31, 2011.
-During the year, the Company reduced the balance of unrecognized tax benefits by \$3.6 million as a result of expiring statutes and \$0.8 million from the settlement of domestic and foreign audits.
-Additionally, the Company has applied for certain U.S. and foreign tax rulings which remain undecided as of December 31, 2021.
-It is reasonably possible that certain domestic and foreign statutes will expire, certain domestic and foreign audits will be settled, and certain U.S. and foreign tax rulings will be decided during the next twelve months which would reduce the balance of 2021 and prior year unrecognized tax benefits by \$1.4 million, \$4.1 million.
+As of December 31, 2022, the Company's tax filings are generally subject to examination in the U.S. and most foreign jurisdictions for years ending on or after December 31, 2018, and in several Asian and European tax jurisdictions for years ending on or after December 31, 2012.
+During the year, the Company reduced the balance of unrecognized tax benefits by \$2.0 million as a result of expiring statutes and \$33.0 million from the settlements and decision on a foreign tax ruling.
+The Company also released \$2.3 million in interest during the year.
+It is reasonably possible that certain domestic and foreign statutes will expire and certain domestic and foreign audits will be settled during the next twelve months which would reduce the balance of 2022 and prior year unrecognized tax benefits by \$1.2 million and \$2.3 million.

 The Company's cash and cash equivalents held in the U.S. and cash provided from operations are sufficient to meet the Company's liquidity needs in the U.S. for the next twelve months.
-However, the Company may repatriate certain funds held outside the U.S. for which all applicable U.S. and non-U.S. tax has been fully provided as of December 31, 2021.
+However, the Company may repatriate certain funds held outside the U.S. for which all applicable U.S. and non-U.S. tax has been fully provided as of December 31, 2022.
 The Company has provided for the tax impact of expected distributions from its joint venture in China as well as from its subsidiary in Chile to its intermediate parent company in Switzerland.
 Otherwise, because of the need for cash for operating capital and continued overseas expansion, the Company does not foresee the need for any of its other foreign subsidiaries to distribute funds up to an intermediate foreign parent company in any form of taxable dividend.
 Under current applicable tax laws, if the Company chooses to repatriate some or all of the funds the Company has designated as indefinitely reinvested outside the U.S., the amount repatriated would not be subject to federal income tax but may be subject to applicable non-U.S. income and withholding taxes, and to certain state income taxes.
-In addition to certain tax restrictions, our joint venture in China has limitations on its distribution of earnings, as local law currently requires it to maintain \$23.9 million of its earnings in a statutory reserve.
+In addition to certain tax restrictions, our joint venture in China has limitations on its distribution of earnings, as local law currently requires it to maintain \$25.9 million of its earnings in a statutory reserve.

-(11) EMPLOYEE BENEFIT PLANS
+(11) Employee Benefit Plans

-The Company has a 401(k) profit sharing plan covering employees who are 21 years of age and have completed six months of service.
+The Company has a 401(k) profit sharing plan covering U.S. employees who are 21 years of age and have completed six months of service.
 The Company's contribution is based on a non-discretionary match as defined by the plan which vests immediately.
-Company contributions for 2020 and 2019 were discretionary and vested over six years.
-The Company made contributions of \$4.7 million, \$2.8 million, and \$2.4 million to the plan for the years ended December 31, 2021, 2020, and 2019.
+Company contributions for 2020 were discretionary and vested over six years.
+The Company made contributions of \$4.2 million, \$4.7 million, and \$2.8 million to the plan for the years ended December 31, 2022, 2021, and 2020.